 Modern-day hunter-gatherers--people whose life-ways most closely resemble those of our ancestors--are famously intolerant of big egos.

-Well, yes.
-Praise can be a powerful form of encouragement.
+In some cases, yes.
 For instance, moms who praise their preschoolers for their good manners have kids with better social skills (Garner 2006; Hastings et al 2007).

-But in some cases, praise can actually undermine your child’s motivation.
+But in other cases, praise can actually undermine your child’s motivation.

 What’s the right way to praise kids?